You are not logged in KTH, so we cannot customize the content.

 This course helps you towards realizing your true potential as a developer.
 To achieve this, you and your team will conceive, design, and implement a product in the area of Information and Communication Technology (ICT).
-The course has three phases.
+The course runs in three phases.

-In the second phase, your team has got a product-idea approved.
-Now, you design and implement the product in four so-called sprints.
+The second phase is project work.
+Your team will design and implement the product in four so-called sprints.
 Each sprint is approximately one week long.
 During the sprints, everyone works full office-hours: from 8:00 to 17:00, with a lunch hour from 12:00 to 13:00.
 At the end of each sprint, your team reflects on which project-methods worked well, and which didn't, in order to improve the next sprint.

-In the third (final) phase, the product (or prototype) that your team developed is ready.
+The third phase is for final reflection.
+The product (or prototype) that your team developed is now ready.
 All products are shown to the public at a project expo.
 You also submit a written individual reflection, which documents the experience you gained in the course.

 We use Henrik Kniberg: Scrum and XP from the trenches, 2nd edition, available at